VPN Questions, Honest Answers

 Will a VPN slow down my internet?

 Slightly, yes.
 Your data has to travel through an extra server.
-But with modern VPNs using WireGuard protocol, the slowdown is usually minimal (5-15%).
+But with modern VPNs using the WireGuard protocol, the slowdown is usually minimal (5–15%).
 You probably won't notice it for browsing or streaming.

 Factors that affect speed: distance to VPN server, server load, your base internet speed, and the VPN protocol used.
+Both Mullvad and Proton VPN support WireGuard, which is significantly faster than the older OpenVPN protocol.
+(Mullvad fully phased out OpenVPN in January 2026 — WireGuard only now.)

 Choosing a VPN